gagoar/alohomora/readme.md

 ## Configuration

-You can configurate `alohomora` from several places:
+You can configure `alohomora` from several places:

 ### CLI options